rai-streamline/github-docker-actions/README.md

 # to run:

-`docker build -t docker-github-actions .`
+`docker build -t github-docker-actions .`

 ## then